danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-27-building-multi-platform-documentation-with-docc.md

 date:   2022-04-27 07:00:00 +0100
 tags:   swift docc multi-platform

-assets: /assets/blog/2022/220427/
+assets: /assets/blog/22/0427/
-image:  /assets/blog/2022/220427/image.jpg
+image:  /assets/blog/22/0427/image.jpg
 tweet:  https://twitter.com/danielsaidi/status/1519332230535000067?s=20&t=wF1kbk5Nxm27t6vxQ1OeLQ

 docc: https://developer.apple.com/documentation/docc
+actions:  /blog/2024/03/10/automatically-publish-docc-to-github-pages-with-github-actions
 fastlane: https://fastlane.tools
 ---

-DocC is an amazing tool for writing and generating documentation for Swift-based projects.
-This post will discuss how to generate multi-platform documentation with DocC, using Terminal scripts and Fastlane.
+DocC is an amazing documentation tool for Swift-based projects.
+This post shows how to generate multi-platform documentation with DocC, using Terminal scripts and Fastlane.

 {% include kankoda/data/open-source.html name="SwiftUIKit" %}

 ![DocC icon]({{page.image}})

-This post assumes that you are familiar with Swift packages and DocC.
-If not, you can have a look at [the DocC website]({{page.docc}}) for more information and [SwiftUIKit]({{project.url}}) for an example package.
+This post assumes that you are familiar with Swift Packages and DocC.
+If not, you can look at [the DocC website]({{page.docc}}) for more information and [SwiftUIKit]({{project.url}}) for an example package.

 ## The documentation catalog

-You add DocC documentation to a Swift Package by adding a `Documentation Catalog` in Xcode:
+You can add DocC documentation to a Swift Package by adding a `Documentation Catalog`:

 ![Xcode - add documentation catalog]({{page.assets}}xcode.jpg)

-The Documentation Catalog should have the same name as your package and have a Markdown file with the same name in the root.
+The catalog should have the same name as your package and have a Markdown file with the same name in the root.
 For SwiftUIKit, it looks like this:

 ![SwiftUIKit documentation catalog]({{page.assets}}xcode-swiftuikit.jpg)

-Whenever you generate documentation, DocC will use this Markdown file as start page, which can be used to link to the types in the library, additional articles and tutorials etc.
+Whenever you generate documentation, DocC will use this file as the start page, which can be used to link to the types in the library, additional articles and tutorials etc.

 ## Generate documentation from Xcode

-In Xcode, you can build a `Documentation Archive` from your documentation catalog, with `Product > Build Documentation` or its keyboard shortcut.
+Xcode can build a `Documentation Archive` from your documentation catalog, which you can trigger with the `Product > Build Documentation` command.

-If your package supports multiple platforms, just select a simulator for the platform you want to generate documentation for.
+For multi-platform packages, you can select which platform to generate documentation for.
 The generated archive will then be specific to that particular platform.

-While this is nice, you may also want to generate documentation as part of your build process.
-Let's look at a way to achieve this with some scripts and Fastlane.

 ## Generate documentation from the Terminal

-If you just want to generate documentation for your package from the Terminal, the script is pretty basic:
+The script to generate documentation for a Swift Package from the Terminal is very basic:

 ```sh
 xcodebuild docbuild \